harvard-lil/warcbench/README.md

   -h, --help                      Show this message and exit.

 Commands:
-  compare-parsers     Compare all available parsing strategies. extract             Extract files of MIMETYPE to disk. filter-records      Filter records; optionally extract to a new archive.
+  compare-headers     Compare the record headers of two archives. compare-parsers     Compare all available parsing strategies. extract             Extract files of MIMETYPE to disk. filter-records      Filter records; optionally extract to a new archive.